O’Connor, et al. v. Uber Technologies, Inc. Case No. 3:13-cv-03826-EMC | Yucesoy, et al. v. Uber Technologies, Inc. Case No. 3:15-cv-00262-EMC

 Class Counsel will ask the Court for fees up to 25% of the gross Settlement Fund and costs incurred for prosecuting these actions.
 Class Counsel will ask for enhancement payments for the Class Representatives for their services as Representatives and for their efforts in bringing this case.
 The combined sum of all enhancement payments—to Class Representatives and the other drivers—shall not exceed $40,000.
 The actual amounts of fees and costs awarded to Class Counsel and the actual amounts of the enhancement payments will be determined by the Court.Back To Top

-No. Unless you exclude yourself, you give up the right to sue Uber for the claims that this Settlement resolves.
+No. Unless you excluded yourself, you gave up the right to sue Uber for the claims that this Settlement resolves.
 If you have a pending lawsuit, speak to your lawyer in that lawsuit immediately.
-You must exclude yourself from this Settlement Class to continue your own lawsuit.
-Remember, the exclusion deadline is 60 days from when the initial notice was sent to you.
-For Class Members for whom notices were sent on April 19, 2019, the exclusion deadline is June 18, 2019.Back To Top
+You must have excluded yourself from this Settlement Class to continue your own lawsuit.
+Remember, the exclusion deadline was 60 days from when the initial notice was sent to you.
+For Class Members for whom notices were sent on April 19, 2019, the exclusion deadline was June 18, 2019.Back To Top

-No. If you exclude yourself, do not submit a Claim to ask for any money.
+No. If you excluded yourself, do not submit a Claim to ask for any money.
 However, you may sue, continue to sue, or be part of a different lawsuit against Uber.Back To Top

 Objecting is simply telling the Court that you don’t like something about the Settlement.